nitinsurana/repeatit/README.md

 14. Create a way for recipes to take input for e.g. "Create Assessment with 5 random qTypes" to take what qTypes and assessment-name.
 Best would be to create a page on github wiki for every recipe with screenshots and if possible with videos showing how does that particular recipe works.
 15. Create a way for recipes to define pre-requisities and if not matched then show an error-dialog/alert to the user.
+16. Add more steps type (redactor, input, recipe), currently it supports only click
+17. Add ability in the UI to add multiple param-sets for a particular Recipe & then use one at a time.
+(Login - Instructor, Student, Admin)